coderefinery/git-intro/content/what-to-avoid.md

 committed which can significantly increase the repository size.
 Note that a subsequent `git rm` does not remove the addition from the repository history.
 Code review can help detecting accidental large file additions.
+You can also add an automated test which checks for file sizes during a pull request or merge request.

 ```{discussion}
 Question to all seasoned Git users: What are we missing on this page?
 Please